cert-manager/cert-manager/docs/reference/ingress-shim.rst

   configuration of the ingress-shim (see above).
 Namely, a default issuer must be specified as arguments to the ingress-shim container.

+* ``certmanager.k8s.io/ingress-class: ""`` - by default, if the
+'kubernetes.io/tls-acme' annotation is set to "True", the resulting Certificate is created with 'ingest: <name>' in the acme spec.
+If present, this annotation will alter this behaviour and supply 'ingestClass: <value>' when creating the Certificate.

 .. _kube-lego: https://github.com/jetstack/kube-lego
 .. _ingress-shim: https://github.com/jetstack/cert-manager/tree/master/cmd/ingress-shim